PhoenixBureau/MagnusMotive/website/Cellular-Fractal-Structures.rst

 This kite would provide enough leftover lift to carry a payload (either depending from it or embedded in it) in the form of a cabin and/or cargo.

+You can "swim" through the air using several modes of undulation.
+You can have the cells themselves be flexible and capable of changing their dimensions, you can have two or more stiff assemblies connected to each other by flexible linkages, etc.

-Note the images above are all upside down compared to how kites are usually constructed.
-I think this would work but if I'm wrong then just turn the tetras upsidedown.
+(Note the images above are all upside down compared to how kites are usually constructed.
+I think this would work but if I'm wrong then just turn the tetras upsidedown.)

 Tubes